rafiei91/Assignment---Scientific-Computing-using-Python-2/code_f/README.md

 ## \__init__

-This file is made to make it possible to import the _Mf_ code in the test code.
+This file is made to make it possible to import the _Mf_ function in the test code.